cs231n/cs231n.github.io/assignments/2017/assignment1.md

 ### Working remotely on Google Cloud (Recommended)

+**Note:** after following these instructions, make sure you go to **Download data** below (you can skip the **Working locally** section).

 As part of this course, you can use Google Cloud for your assignments.
 We recommend this route for anyone who is having trouble with installation set-up, or if you would like to use better CPU/GPU resources than you may have locally.
 Please see the set-up tutorial [here](http://cs231n.github.io/gce-tutorial/) for more details. :)

-**Note:** after following the instructions, you can skip the **Working locally** and go straight to **Download data** below.

 ### Working locally
 Get the code as a zip file [here](http://cs231n.stanford.edu/assignments/2017/spring1617_assignment1.zip).
 As for the dependencies: